srlightbody/static-gospel/README.md

 ### powerlevel10k

-Overrides the colors of your existing generated `~/.p10k.zsh`; collapses the rainbow segments onto one lit surface bar with hot accent text.
-Source it after p10k's config:
+Overrides the colors in your existing `~/.p10k.zsh` and collapses the rainbow segments onto one surface colored bar with hot accent text.
+Source it after p10k's own config:

 ```sh
 mkdir -p ~/.config/zsh